habedi/template-python-library/README.md

 - `Poetry` (should work with `uv` as well)
 - `GNU Make`

+> [!NOTE]
-Tested on `Ubuntu 24.04 LTS` and `Debian 12`.
+> Tested on `Ubuntu 24.04 LTS` and `Debian 12`.
 But the template should work on other operating systems as well.
+> You also need to have GNU Make installed on your system if you want to use the `Makefile`.

 ### Setting Things Up